The-carlos/anomalies_detection_model/README.md

 ## Data wrangler

 First thing first.
 We need to get historical data to train the model.
 In order to achieve this I perform AWS Athena queries iteratively.
 I could do it using MySQL instead, but due to the large number of rows needed AWS Athena endup being the option with the best performance.
+I use the **_data_get.py_** script to perform the data wrangler.

 ### Libraries and enviroment variables.